pret/pokered/INSTALL.md

 # OS X

-Download and install **Command Line Tools for Xcode**.
+In the shell, run:

+	xcode-select --install

-Then open a terminal and follow the Linux instructions.
+Then follow the Linux instructions.

 # Windows